 Health and travel

 Wellness travel is also a trend.
-Boomers with aching bones are enjoying relaxing wellness retreats or traveling to a foreign country to seek alternative medical treatments.
+Boomers with aching bones are enjoying relaxing wellness retreats or traveling to foreign countries to seek alternative medical treatments.

 Travel alone or with a friend

-Solo travel and girlfriend getaways have become popular with older women, especially those who have lost a loved one or just need a getaway.
+Solo travel, as well as girlfriend getaways, have become popular with older women, especially those who have lost a loved one or just need a getaway.
 The advantage of solo travel over 50 is that you can take your time, tour at your own pace, and seek experiences that are of interest to you and you alone.
 Traveling with a girlfriend is fun too and you can look out for each other in case of an emergency.

 Ride the waves